 Having said that, October didn’t tear me apart either.
 One could sense that the writer never intended to do that somehow.
 Still, with the trajectory that the film follows, somewhere I wished that the film contained the ability to make me shed a tear or two.
 It did involve me deeply but the people and their sentiments remained decidedly on the periphery.
 The finale, in particular, is arresting but not mercurial enough for me to become a part of their universe.
 The same experience could be different or, perhaps, more personal to another person, I reckon.

 On the way back home, I happened to hear Varun Dhawan’s popular song ‘Aashiq Surrender Hua’ being played on FM Radio.
 For once, all I had in mind was the actor’s tremendous reach.
-What if his regular viewers queue up for October and also reacts with a certain level of intuitiveness?
+What if his regular viewers queue up for October and also react with a certain level of intuitiveness?
 If not a full-fledged metamorphosis, we will see our young and popular actors backing mature and diverse content in days to come.

 Over to you, the paying public!